Donnie Iris: Later endeavors and new albums (1994–2009)

-In the summer of 1994, original members Albritton McClain and Kevin Valentine temporarily reunited with Iris, Avsec and Hoenes to record the first album of all new material by the original line-up in nearly 10 years.
-During recording, the band performed one reunion show together at Conneaut Lake.
+In the summer of 1994, original members Albritton McClain, and Valentine temporarily reunited with Iris, Avsec, and Hoenes to record the first album of all new material by the original line-up in nearly 10 years.
+During recording, the band performed one reunion show together at Conneaut Lake which is southwest of Erie, Pennsylvania.
 The album Poletown was released in 1997.

 In 1998, the band released their first live album.
 A collection of tracks played at Nick's Fat City, a popular Pittsburgh nightclub, Live!
 At Nick's Fat City was the first release to feature bass guitarist Paul Goll, who had been touring with the band since 1993, along with drummer Tommy Rich.
-1999 saw the release of an Iris collaborative project entitled Together Alone, featuring contributions from other regionally popular artists like Michael Stanley, Scott Blasey, B. E. Taylor and Joe Grushecky.
+1999 saw the release of an Iris collaborative project entitled Together Alone, featuring contributions from other regionally popular artists like Michael Stanley, Scott Blasey, B. E. Taylor, and Joe Grushecky.
 After Alone, which featured a softer side of Iris's vocals, the band took a break from releasing new material but continued to perform regularly through the decade.

 The first true compilation album from the band was released in 2001 by their former label at MCA: 20th Century Masters: The Millennium Collection: The Best of Donnie Iris, featuring material from the band's four MCA-released albums from the early 1980s.
-In 2004, the band celebrated its 25th anniversary with a new compilation album featuring their rarer material, 25 Years, and performed live at the Chevrolet Amphitheatre in Pittsburgh, Pennsylvania for 4,000 people.
-This concert was known for featuring a four drummer lineup of current and previous drummers for the band; Kevin Valentine, Tommy Rich, Brice Foster and Mark Avsec's daughter Danna Avsec, who was the guest drummer.
+In 2004, the band celebrated its 25th anniversary with a new compilation album featuring their rarer material, 25 Years, and performed live at the Chevrolet Amphitheatre in Pittsburgh for 4,000 people.
+The concert was known for featuring a four drummer lineup of current and previous drummers for the band; Valentine, Tommy Rich, Brice Foster, and Mark Avsec's daughter Danna Avsec who was the guest drummer.
 Since then, the band has used a three drummer line-up for several concerts.
 The band's 2006 album, Ellwood City, was a tribute to Iris's hometown, Ellwood City, Pennsylvania.
 June 17, 2006 was recognized throughout Lawrence County, Pennsylvania as Donnie Iris Day by Ellwood City Executive Council President Glenn Jones and Mayor Roy P. Meehan.
-Iris also received special commendations and awards from United States Congresswoman Melissa Hart and Pennsylvania state representative Frank LaGrotta.
+Iris also received special commendations and awards from United States congresswoman Melissa Hart and Pennsylvania state representative Frank LaGrotta.

 In 2008 and 2009, King Cool Light was developed after Mark Avsec realized that "King Cool" sounded like the name of a refreshing beer.
 He later approached Iris and Marty Lee Hoenes who both immediately liked the idea, giving birth to King Cool Limited.
 King Cool Light was unveiled on November 20, 2009, at Club Diesel in Pittsburgh during the band's 30th anniversary concert.
 Every case was sold out, but 25 more cases were brought in, which were also sold out.
 The band's first EP, You Can't Really Miss Me If I Never Go Away, was released in 2008.
 It was followed in 2009 with their second live album, Ah!
-Live!, recorded at shows in Erie and Kittanning, Pennsylvania.
+Live!, recorded at shows in Erie and Kittanning, Pennsylvania northeast of Pittsburgh.